 If there are any potential unknown fathers (a case when a women is pregnant but may not be sure who the biological father is), or a “legal father” (a woman has a child while still legally married to a man who is not the biological father), the parental rights of these people will need to be legally terminated.

 It is important to understand that in Texas all existing and potential paternal rights will need to be accounted for and dealt with legally before an adoption can be granted.

 Once an adoption is filed with the court, a court-approved Texas home study worker will be appointed to make a home study in the case.
 This happens even if the adopting parent has been there since day one of conception.
 That social worker will meet with the parents and examine the home and make a recommendation about the adoption to the court.

 In addition, the judge MAY appoint an attorney specifically to represent the interests of the child, but that does not always happen.
 This is up to the judge.

-When it comes to family law, there are differences in the law and procedures from state to state.
-Different counties/parishes have slightly different procedures from each other.
-Finally, each Judge has preferences and certain authority to determine how things are done in his/her courtroom.
+There are some differences in the procedures from county to county.
+Each Judge has certain preferences and authority to determine how things are done in his/her courtroom.

-This area of law is relatively new, and it is not uncommon to find that some attorneys, courts and court staff are not yet experienced with this particular type of case.
+This area of law is relatively new, compared to other areas of family law, and it is not uncommon to find that some attorneys, courts and court staff are not yet experienced with this particular type of case.

-If you and your spouse have been thinking of filing a step parent adoption, the first step is to have a legal consultation with an adoption attorney who is familiar with the laws are procedures.
+If you have been thinking of filing an adoption case, the first step is to have a legal consultation with an adoption attorney who is familiar with the specific laws and procedures for LGBTQ families.
 You should gather any relevant documents (a copy of your marriage license, child’s birth certificate, paperwork from fertility institute or private contracts).